-AQUALYX is an injectable treatment of 12alfa-dihydroxy-5beta-24-oico cholanic acid sodium salts, which is a modified compound of cholanic acid,it is not a simple solution of deoxycholate.
-This is a form of injection lipolysis, lipotherapy or intralipotherapy It is being marketed for Aqualysis or Aquaplasty treatment as a means of body contouring.
-Clinical data shows that the application of AQUALYX is effective and safe, leading to an increasingly contoured appearance.
+AQUALYX is an injectable treatment of 12alfa-dihydroxy-5beta-24-oico cholanic acid sodium salts, which is a modified compound of cholanic acid, rather than a simple solution of deoxycholate.
+This is a form of injection lipolysis, lipotherapy or intralipotherapy.
+It is marketed for aqualysis or aquaplasty treatment as a means of body contouring.
+Clinical data shows that the application of AQUALYX is effective and safe, leading to an increase in contoured appearance.

-AQUALYX is developed by Professor Pasquale Motolese, president of the Italian Society of Aesthetics and Medicine and first introduced in 2009.
-Manufactured by the Italian firm Marllor and was first launched in the UK in 2013 and distributed in the UK by Healthxchange Pharmacy.
+AQUALYX was developed by Professor Pasquale Motolese, president of the Italian Society of Aesthetics and Medicine and was first introduced in 2009.
+Manufactured by the Italian firm Marllor, it was first launched in the UK in 2013 and is distributed in the UK by Healthxchange Pharmacy.

 What is AQUALYX?